Simply LaKita

 Finished fried rice in cast iron skillet topped with chopped green onions on black tile surface.

 Storage.
-If you have any leftover fried rice, allow it to cool to room temperature before placing it in an airtight container.
-Store it in the refrigerator for up to 3-4 days.
+Let leftovers cool to room temperature, then store in an airtight container in the refrigerator for up to 3 days.

 Finished fried rice in cast iron skillet with wooden spoon in it by small bowls of sauce and rice.